Conspicuous consumption of specialty coffee is on the rise in Istanbul.

 I thought the name suits the place, as Tribu in Italian means tribe, essentially summing up our modern quest, as world citizens, for belonging somewhere that fits.
 Discovering the right cafe that meets a peculiar handful of needs can feel like finding the “One”.

 For Millennials especially, the coffee shop fulfills multiple roles.
 It’s church, a safe, non-judgy place to reveal the deepest, if not weirdest feelings, and laugh about it with your surrogate crew behind the bar.
 It’s an office that doesn’t require a long term lease.
 A casual space to meet anyone who could potentially change your life forever.
 I actually met my future husband in a coffee house we both happened to love.
 I was a barista there, and he was a techie entrepreneur, originally from Istanbul.
 If it wasn’t for our shared affection for a particular place, our paths would never have crossed.
 Did I want to get married at the time?
 No, but I couldn’t bear the thought of losing him forever, so I said yes to his proposal during a laid back Chinese dinner, and oddly prophetic “fortune” cookies.
-Ten years & two kids later + (one on the way), we live as expats in Turkey, mostly happily, and still find ourselves drawn to coffee shops with high ceilings, excellent brew, and good, unpretentious energy.
+Ten years & two kids later + (one on the way), we live as expats in Turkey, mostly happily, and still find ourselves drawn to shops with high ceilings, quality brew, and unpretentious energy.